brownman/magnify_the_small/README.md

 is a quote I borrowed from Wayne Dyer's philosophy.

-this quote is something I am trying to remind myself when facing new defficulties.
+this quote is something I am trying to remind myself when facing new difficulties.

 every little step is look pretty scary to me, and this project is like a story for my journey.